 Adopting an Internet of Things system on the inside of a business can be hard because of the high costs and higher risk of deployment.
 Also, there is the problem of always having to pay for IT staff and hardware maintenance.

-From the cloud internet of things, things look much better.
-Businesses that use the Internet of Things (IoT) are encouraged to move to the cloud, which has much lower costs up front and a flexible pricing model based on usage.
-With this business model, it’s easier to estimate costs, and you won’t have to worry about equipment failures, which can lead to a lot of extra costs and economic losses with Internet of Things systems that are used internally.
+From the cloud Internet of Things, things look much better.
+Businesses that use the Internet of Things (IoT) are, encouraged to move to the cloud.
+Which has much lower costs upfront and a flexible pricing model based on usage.
+With this business model, it’s, easier to estimate costs, and you won’t have to worry about equipment failures.
+This can lead, to a lot of extra costs and economic losses with the Internet of Things systems that are, used internally.